It can be traumatic when someone goes missing. It is critical that you take immediate action, especially when the person could be in danger.

 SMS: 07725 909090

-The Missing Persons Bureau (MPB) and the Missing Children's Team (both of which are part of the National Crime Agency CEOP Command) work with the police and related organisations to improve services to missing person investigations.
+The National Missing Person Unit and the Missing Children's Team (both of which are part of the National Crime Agency CEOP Command) work with the police and related organisations to improve services to missing person investigations.

-The MPB serves all UK police forces as well as international and overseas police agencies, and is a part of a wider network of partners including other government departments, non-governmental organisations (NGOs) and stakeholders.
+The National Missing Person Unit serves all UK police forces as well as international and overseas police agencies, and is a part of a wider network of partners including other government departments, non-governmental organisations (NGOs) and stakeholders.